luccahuguet/nutask/README.md

 - **Urgent**: `u`

 ## Roadmap 🛣️
-- [x] Enhanced Display: Mark done tasks as green
 - [x] Task Prioritization: Tasks can now have different levels of priority.
+- [x] Enhanced Display: Mark done tasks as green, and color tasks by priority
-- [ ] Due date: Add a due date option for each task
+- [x] Due date: Add a due date option for each task
+- [x] Support for Projects: Separate your tasks into different projects
 - [ ] Backup & Archive: Safeguard your tasks with backup and archiving features.

 ## Disclaimer
-- This is not an "official" package endorsed by the Nushell project
+- This is not an "official" package endorsed by the Nushell project (for now...)